1,000+ Opportunities

 Water and Sewer Infrastructure Communities Facilities and Services Early Childhood Education and Care Facilities Communication, Recreation Centers, Parks, and Libraries Architectural Barrier Removal Commercial Rehabilitation Your City or County (Required) Kansas economic development Ideal Newsletter (Required) Kansas Department of Commerce Office of Rural Prosperity Office of Broadband Development Company/Organization (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce

-Based on current listing details, eligibility includes: Local governments in Kansas Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments in Kansas.
+Confirm the full requirements in the official notice before applying.